king17pvp/handwritten-digit-recognition-system/README.md

 There will be 5 buttons.
 In which three buttons to predict digits using three different approaches.
 One button to clear canvas, and one to show the bounding box of each digit.

 ## Requirement
-To run this project, you must have python version >= 3.5 installed.
+To run this project, you must have Python version >= 3.5 installed.
 It is also highly recommended that you have Path Length Limit disabled.
-Which will avoid any issue when installing necessary libraries to run the project.
+Which will avoid any issues when installing the necessary libraries to run the project.

 ## How to use:
 To use this project using git, please do the following.
-* First, clone the repository's main branch into your desired directory using your git command prompt.
+* Firstly, clone the repository's main branch into your desired directory using your git command prompt.

 ```git clone -b main https://github.com/king17pvp/handwritten-digit-recognition-system.git```
 * Secondly, you can access the directory by this command.